n7729697/n7729697/README.md

 # Hi there, I'm NIU Xuezhi 👋

-I'm PhD student at Uppsala University.
+I'm a PhD student at Uppsala University.
 Here you'll find a collection of my open-source projects and contributions to various tech communities.
 Feel free to explore and get in touch!

 ## 🚀 Quick Links